sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 const estree = import("estree);
 ```

-to dynamically import the `Identifier` type from estree, you can write:
+to dynamically import the `Identifier` type from `estree`, you can write:

 ```js
 /** @type {import("estree").Identifier */